Lebanese Spinach Stew

 Can I use frozen spinach to make Lebanese Spinach and Rice?

-I prefer to use fresh spinach.
+You’ll find many recipes that call for frozen spinach, I prefer to use fresh spinach for this stew.
 You will need a lot of it, around 1.5 pounds (or three 6 oz bags of baby spinach) because fresh spinach tends to lose half of its volume after cooking.
-However, I have heard of people having success using frozen spinach.
-This is especially helpful if you don’t have fresh spinach on hand or if spinach is out of season.
-If you decide to use frozen, you’ll need 2- 10 ounces packs.
+However, if you don’t have fresh spinach on hand or if spinach is out of season, you can use frozen spinach, you’ll need two 10 ounces packs.

 What to Serve with Lebanese Spinach Stew:

-All Lebanese Stews are always served over Vermicelli Rice, I have a step by step recipe on how to make it.
+All Lebanese Stews are almost always served over Lebanese vermicelli rice, I have a step by step recipe on how to make it.
 If your looking for a low calorie alternative, spinach stew also pairs well with quinoa.

-If your looking for the best recipes with Spinach, I have a few more on the blog: Lebanese Spinach Pies, Chicken Spinach Fettuccine Alfredo, Pasta with Chicken and White Sauce Casserole, Quinoa Hummus Bowl and Spinach Lentil Soup with Lemon.
+If your looking for more healthy recipes with Spinach, I have a few more on the blog:

 Stay connected!
 Be sure to follow me on my social media, so you never miss a post.

-I also created a fun new Facebook group, and I would love for you to join.
-It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the The Salt and Sweet Kitchen.
+I also created a fun Facebook group, and I would love for you to join.
+It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with Salt & Sweet.
 If you would like to check it out, join HERE.

 Lebanese Spinach Stew

-Healthy, hearty Lebanese style spinach stew made with simple ingredients and can be ready in less than 25 minutes!
+Healthy, hearty Lebanese spinach stew made with simple ingredients and can be ready in less than 30 minutes!

 Ingredients